-We are delighted to offer timetabled weekly creative arts lessons for all year groups.
+We are delighted to offer weekly creative arts lessons for all year groups.
 These take place either in the classroom, the hall or our dedicated music room depending on the lesson.
 They are lively and interactive and aim to foster a passion for music, dance and drama in children of all abilities.
+Every child is unique and it is our ultimate aim that each child becomes a confident performer, however, we recognise that each child learns at their own speed and we support children who are less confident and encourage them to flourish.
 Children with special educational needs are supported to achieve whilst more able and talented pupils are recognised quickly and encouraged to build on their skills through differentiated lessons.
-Bespoke planning is written and linked to our immersive curriculum; each child will receive a full term of music, drama and dance lessons across each academic year.

 It is our vision that music lessons give the opportunity for children to strive towards becoming real musicians and performers.
 The children participate in singing, tuned and untuned percussion work, composition, and listening to live and recorded music.
 All children are taught the skills to be able to compose using musical instruments.
 From Year 3 onwards, musical notation is taught and children are taught correct musical terminology of the musical elements e.g. rhythm, melody, pitch, dynamics.
 All children will be able to read and understand simple music notation by the time they leave Loughton School.